TinaGrigorova/Working_Schedule/README.md

 * Intro screen:

+The app automates staff scheduling based on input workload and staff availability, storing the data in Google Sheets.
+It calculates the necessary number of staff for each day and updates the schedule, optimizing team management and reducing manual scheduling.

  <img src="assets/images/intro.png" alt="intro" width="500"/>

 * Adding week number:

+The user is prompted to input the week number (between 1 and 52) to generate the schedule for that specific week.
+This ensures that the schedule and workload data are tracked and stored for the correct time period.

  <img src="assets/images/correct_week_nr.png" alt="add_week_nr" width="500"/>

 * Adding incorrect week number or not a number at all:

+If the user enters invalid input (such as a week number outside the range of 1-52 or non-numeric values), the app will display an error message and prompt the user to enter the correct data again.

  <img src="assets/images/wrong_week_nr.png" alt="incorrect_week_nr" width="500"/>

 * Reuesting data for each day of the week:

+The app asks the user to input the workload for each day of the week (Monday to Sunday).
+The user is expected to provide the number of tasks that need to be completed each day.

  <img src="assets/images/weekdays_input_app.png" alt="weekdays_input" width="500"/>

  * Incorrect workload input:

+If the user enters a workload value outside the acceptable range (0-80) or provides invalid input, an error message is displayed, and the user is asked to input the correct workload again.

  <img src="assets/images/wrong_workload_input.png" alt="wrong_workload_input" width="500"/>

 * Correct workload input:

+When the user inputs valid workload data (a number between 0 and 80 for each day), the app accepts the input and proceeds to calculate the required staff based on the given workload.

  <img src="assets/images/correct_input_calculation.png" alt="correct_input" width="500"/>

 * If there are not enough people for the day/days:

+If the app detects that there aren't enough staff members available to meet the required workload for a particular day, it displays an error message indicating the shortage of staff.
+The user is then prompted to adjust the workload accordingly.

  <img src="assets/images/not_enough_staff.png" alt="not_enough_staff" width="500"/>